no-code-comments/SJTU-UMJI-Course-Files/README.md

 ## Declaration

-When it comes to **Honor Code**, albeit JI students are restrained by it, you don’t need to worry about it when copying and using the files in this repositories. **All of the materials** are not related to any solutions to the problems and projects written by other students’ and my answers, and can be directly downloaded from the Internet or Canvas.
-My own solutions will be uploaded in my private repository out of your reach.
+When it comes to **Honor Code**, albeit JI students are restrained by it, you don’t need to worry about it when copying and using the files in this repositories. **All of the materials** are not related to any solution to the problems and projects written by other students’ or me, and **all of the materials** are available on the Internet or Canvas.

 :warning:For reminder, if you are a JI student and find any solutions to the homework or the projects,